wedgeski/MUTHURbot/README.md

 # MUTHURbot
 This is a simple bot for helping to run the Free League 'Alien' RPG on a Discord server.

+It's designed for you to clone, modify (if you like), and run as your own instance.
+Instructions on getting a Discord developer login and creating a simple chat bot are easily found on the Discord developer site.

-It supports a small set of commands including:
+MUTHURbot supports a small set of commands including:

   * !roll   -- Roll task and stress dice
   * !roster -- Manage the current PC and monster roster